 This document describes the concept of navigation in Mendix applications and the properties of a profile.
 This is applicable to Mendix versions 7.2 and 7.3.
 For details on how this works in Mendix versions 7.0 and 7.1, see Navigation Before Mendix Version 7.2.
-For Mendix version 7.4 and higher, see Navigation.
+For Mendix version 7.4 and above, see Navigation.

 This document describes the concept of navigation in Mendix applications and the properties of a profile.
 In Mendix 7.2.0 and in Mendix 7.4.0, the profiles received updates.
 For details on how this works in Mendix versions 7.0 and 7.1, see Navigation Before Mendix Version 7.2.
 For 7.2 and 7.3 see Navigation in 7.2 and 7.3.

 The Navigation document can be found by expanding the Project node in the Project Explorer.
 It defines the navigation structure of the application for users.
 It allows you to set the home page of your application and to define the menu structures that can be used in menu widgets.
 A user’s home page can vary based on their user roles.

 At the heart of the navigation model in Mendix, there are five kinds of profiles: responsive, tablet (browser), phone (browser), hybrid app, and hybrid offline app.
 Users that access the app via a particular device type are automatically redirected to the homepage of the appropriate profile based on the profile kind (for details, see 3 Redirection to Profiles).

 In Mendix 7.0.2, the offline device profile was replaced by the hybrid phone profile.
 In addition to this, a new device profile was made available, which was called the hybrid tablet profile.
 All the settings from the offline device profile were automatically copied to the hybrid phone profile.